brianngan/brianngan.github.io/_posts/2020-07-12-how-to-do-better-retrospectives.md

 If you are a team member that feels this way, I empathize with your predicament.
 You can join the silent protest by going to my random retrospective response generator at [link](/404.html "link").
 Let's stand together is silent protest by offering more generic and plain-bread responses to quietly let the world know about the white-office superficiality of the retrospective.

-### Hello.
+### "Hello.
 My name is human.
-And sometimes things go well and some times things go not so well.
+And sometimes things go well and some times things go not so well."

 ![](https://media.giphy.com/media/26u484cfXLZasp0ze/giphy.gif)